The minimum pitch for a metal roof is 1/4:12 for standing seam panels and 3:12 for corrugated or ribbed panels.

-What is the Minimum Pitch for a Metal Roof?
+Why Minimum Pitch Matters for Metal Roofs?

 Roof slope is basically your home’s way of getting rid of water fast.
 The steeper your roof, the faster rain runs off instead of pooling.